Laba-lab/deep-pool-learning/README.md

-# deep-pool-learning

-Building AI course project

 # Deep Pool Learning
+### Building AI course project

-Life & Energy saving AI based system for swimming pools
+### Life & Energy saving AI based system for swimming pools

 ## Summary

 “Deep Pool Learning” is Life & Energy saving embedded system, based on AI/DeepLearning computer science methods for public pools, private pools and beyond.
-Two separate Neural Network based programms are running in real time.
-With first, photos of the pool ledges are taken and processed to calculate the count of pool users and to finally obtain the output that will be used for cross-check with second program, to signal the alarm, and to operate pool filtration equipement accordingly.
-Second program is processing photos of total pool area and calculating its own count that will be cross-check with first program, and directly used to recognise potential drowning that will trigger another/different set of alarms.
+This is a 24 hours running, standalone system that can be installed on any pool in the world, providing safe and relaxed environment for all users, and in the same time saving energy and make healthier pools.
+It runs on two separete Neural Network based programs processing data from pool photos taken every couple of seconds.
+It activates set of alarms, calculate users count and operate filtration system.
+Alarm can be cell phone massage, audible, light or any other mean of alarming.

 ## Background

-This is 24 hours running standalone system that can be installed on any pool in the world, providing safe and relaxed environment for all users, and in the same time save energy and make healthier pools.
+System is intended to be used by pool owners, parents, managers, pool attendants and pool maintenance technicians.
+It promotes pool safety and healthier environment.
+For managers and pool owners it provides significant savings and increases pool value in general.
+For pool attendants and private pool owners it provides more relaxed and safer environment to work and live in.
+For parents and owners it provides an alarm, if kids or pets fall in to the pool while they are not attending.
+For pool technicians in will provide less maintenance requirement, more reliable chemical balance and  healthier pools in general, where, in the same time, helping to comply with local rules and regulations requirements, such as USPH or other.

 Deep Pool Learning system is used to:
 * Save lives
 * Save energy
-* Save filtration and heating equpment
-* Reduce pool treatment chemicals consumption
 * Provide healthier pools
 * Provide relaxed environment
-* Reduce manning
 * Promote AI based technologies
 * Promote Green future solutions
+* Stablize pool chemical balance
+* Save filtration and heating equpment
+* Save on operational costs in general
+* Reduce pool treatment chemicals consumption
+* Help to comply with local rules and regulations
+* Can be used as monitor for social distancing in the pool
+* Adoptable system to comply with future operational changenges

 ## How is it used?

-System is intended to be used by pool owners, parents, managers, pool attendants and pool maintenance technicians.
-It will scientifically increase pool value in general, it will promote pool safety and healthier environment.
-For managers and pool owners it will provide significant savings.
-For pool attendants, if any, and private pool owners it will provide more relaxed and safe environment to work and live in.
-For pool technicians in will provide less maintenance requirement, more reliable chemical balance and  healthier pools in general, where, in the same time, helping to comply with local rules and regulations requirements, such as USPH or other.
+Two separate Neural Network based programms are running in real time.
+With first, photos of the pool ledges are taken and processed to calculate the count of pool users and to finally obtain the output that will be used for cross-check with second program, to signal the alarm, and to operate pool filtration equipement accordingly.
+Second program is processing photos of total pool area and calculating its own count that will be cross-check with first program, and directly used to recognise potential drowning that will trigger another/different set of alarms.

 Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
 Who are the users, what kinds of needs should be taken into account?